sohel-sec/zomato_recommendation/README.md

 5.  **Analyzing Reviews**: Extracting and analyzing restaurant reviews and ratings to understand the distribution of ratings from customer feedback.
 6.  **Wordcloud of Dishes Liked**: Generating wordclouds to visualize the most liked dishes for different cuisines, providing insights into popular food items.

-## Dataset

-The dataset used in this project is `zomato.csv`, containing information about restaurants in Bengaluru, India.

 ## Key Findings from EDA